 Use Android Messages

-If you use an Android, there’s a good chance you use Google’s Messages app to send and receive text messages, photos, voice messages and video.
+If you use an Android, there’s a good chance you use Google’s Messages app to send and receive text messages, photos, voice messages and videos.
 You can also text anyone from your computer.
 The app also integrates Google services and features such as Assistant and Dark Mode into your chats.

 - Go to messages.android.com on your PC and you’ll get a QR code.